dfelinto/blender-manual/manual/render/shader_nodes/osl.rst

 ==========

 Some object, particle and mesh attributes are available to the built-in ``getattribute()`` function.
-UV maps and vertex colors can be retrieved using their name.
+UV maps and Color Attributes can be retrieved using their name.
 Other attributes are listed below:

 ``geom:generated``